 This barrier goes around beams and wood joists all the way to the grade level.
 Next, seal openings around your plumbing, electrical wiring, and door frames.
 This way, you stop unwanted air from flowing from the cooler crawl space area to other sections of your home.

 Once you do that, you can go ahead and condition the crawl space.
 This is where an energy-efficient dehumidifier comes in.
 Your best option is a unit that will clean and filter the air, control moisture and humidity, and reduce odors and the potential for mold growth.
-With proper conditioning and sealing, your crawl space will remain dry, bug-free, and mold-free for years.
+With proper conditioning and sealing, your crawl space will remain dry, mold-free, and less attractive to pests for years.

 If you are concerned about the condition of your crawl space, get a safe and comprehensive crawl space inspection from Florida Foundation Authority.
 With years of experience maintaining and repairing crawl spaces, Florida Foundation Authority is a leading crawl space contractor in Orlando, FL.